Complete Pulse Characterization with the FROG Option available for pulseCheck Autocorrelators

-Second Harmonic Generation FROG is the most popular spectrometer-less Frequency-resolved Optical Gating method.
-Most of the pulseCheck autocorrelators by APE optionally integrate FROG and give access to complete pulse characterization.
-The addition of a special nonlinear crystal module and dedicated software opens the door to complete spectral and temporal pulse characterization.
-The FROG Option enables the pulseCheck to measure the spectral and temporal bandwidth and phase with just a few adjustments to the autocorrelator.
+Second Harmonic Generation FROG is the most popular spectrometer-less frequency-resolved optical gate method.
+Most of APE’s pulseCheck autocorrelators optionally integrate FROG and enable complete pulse characterization.
+The addition of a dedicated nonlinear crystal module and special software opens the door to complete spectral and temporal pulse characterization.
+The FROG option allows the pulseCheck to measure the spectral and temporal bandwidth and phase with just a few adjustments to the autocorrelator.

 The FROG Option consists of: